 Information about the toll in Spain

 Spain has a well-developed network of motorways and clearways, some of which are toll roads.
 In the case of motorways, a distinction is made between the publicly operated and mostly toll-free Autovías (A) and the privately operated and accordingly mostly toll Autopistas (AP).
 Sometimes both categories run parallel to each other, but often they merge after certain sections.
 Clearways are usually free of charge.
 Tolls are collected at toll booths in Spain and can be paid in cash or by credit card - debit/bank cards are not accepted.
+In the Basque Country, however, there is now also a 23 km free-flow section on the A-636 Dekarga motorway between Beasain and Bergara.
+This means that the toll here is collected electronically by means of licence plate recognition.
+Anyone wishing to drive on this section must register their licence plate in advance and link it to a bank card or alternatively use a toll box.
 With the VIA-T Box, the Bip & Go toll transponder or other toll transponder systems, it is also possible to electronically debit the fees and thus use the faster lanes at the toll station.
 These lanes are typically marked Télépéaje , VIA-T, or just with a T. The amount of the toll usually depends on the length of the route covered and the vehicle category.
 There are these categories:

 Category 1: Motorbikes (with/without sidecar), motor vehicles with or without trailers up to 3 axles without twin tires (including caravans and mobile homes)